-There are a couple of different places along Route 50 between Easton and Cambridge to stop and consider the fascinating life of Nathaniel “Nace” Hopkins, a native son whose journey began in slavery and included stints in jail and the Union Army before he launched one of the oldest and sweetest civic traditions on the Delmarva Peninsula—Uncle Nace’s Day.
+There are a couple of different places along Route 50 between Easton and Cambridge to stop and consider the fascinating life of Nathaniel “Nace” Hopkins, a native son of the Eastern Shore whose journey began in slavery and included stints in jail and the Union Army before he launched one of the oldest and sweetest civic traditions on the Delmarva Peninsula—Uncle Nace’s Day.

-Highlighted by a parade, church services, and a community picnic with music and vendors, the annual celebration dates clear back to 1867.
-The 2018 edition of the event on Sat., Nov.
-3 will be the 151st edition of the affair, making it one of the longest-running civic traditions on Maryland’s Eastern Shore.
-Details on this year’s event are here.
+Highlighted by a parade, church services, choirs, and food, the celebration usually held on an autumn Saturday dates back to 1867.
+The 2023 edition of the event, held on Nov.
+4 was the 156st edition of the affair, making it one of the longest-running civic traditions on Maryland’s Eastern Shore.

 Slavery was still legal when he arrived back home.
-When Lincoln’s famous Emancipation Proclamation took effect in 1863, it didn’t do all that much for slaves in Maryland—it freed enslaved people only in states that had joined the Confederacy, not slave-holding states that remained in the Union.
+When Lincoln’s famous Emancipation Proclamation took effect in 1863, it didn’t apply to slaves in Maryland—it freed enslaved people only in states that had joined the Confederacy, not slave-holding states that remained in the Union.
 In October of 1864, Hopkins actually landed in jail for the alleged crime of encouraging a young slave to run away.
 It wasn’t until November of 1864 that Maryland voters approved a new state constitution that outlawed slavery.
-Three years later, Hopkins organized a parade to celebrate the freedom so many of his African American brethren now enjoyed.
+Three years later, Hopkins organized a parade to celebrate the freedom so many of his African-American brethren now enjoyed.

 … in Trappe, alone of all the places on the southern-oriented Eastern Shore, that the Negro community was given the freedom of the town each year to celebrate the end of slavery.
 That didn’t happen anywhere else in Maryland.
 It didn’t happen in many places in all of America.
 The fact that it did happen in Trappe … is something of which blacks and whites alike can be proud.